 You do NOT need to read this section.
 This section is provided for your personal benefit.
 I still highly recommend reading this page for your own education.

 A common question people ask themselves is whether they want boys or girls.
-Since you should only keep one gender, this is an important decision you must make if you don't already have rats at home.
-This section will cover the main differences and the possible problems of each gender.
+Since you should only keep one sex, this is an important decision you must make if you don't already have rats at home.
+This section will cover the main differences and the possible problems of each sex.

 Overall, the temperament of males tend to be affectionate, lazy, and mushy.
 Males are considered "lap rats" more often than not because they are more likely to sit still in your lap for cuddles and attention.